ironjerseys/SalleZen-Angular/README.md

 - SalleZen-CSharp https://github.com/ironjerseys/SalleZen-CSharp
 You can see it here on Azure : https://sallezen.com/

+It is build with Angular 17 and TypeScript 5.4.3

 You can save the list of the bests movies, tv-shows, books, musics, etc Everything is public, so you can discover new things or share yours